 |Other special circumstances||The Department of Defense may repay member's loan balances under special circumstances warranting complete forgiveness|

 Although numerous student loan forgiveness and repayment programs exist for federal student loans, borrowers of private loans face fewer formalized options and consumer regulatory protections.
 Lenders of private student loans rarely offer loan forgiveness and cancellation provisions.
 In extreme cases, even death doesn't discharge a private student loan, depending on the conditions.
 It's possible for a parent to co-sign a loan and, if the student passes away or becomes permanently disabled, the legal obligation to pay the loan falls on the parent.

-If you have a private student loan with these lenders, you may more easily obtain loan repayment relief.
+If you have a private student loan with lenders such as these two, you may more easily obtain loan repayment relief.
 If not, your best approach might be to attempt to negotiate a settlement with the lender.
 You may choose to contact the lender and make an upfront request to lower your monthly payment, with an interest-rate reduction or lengthening of your loan term.
-Lengthening the loan term in the long run, of course, means that you ultimately end up paying more, which isn’t a great option.
+Lengthening the loan term in the long run, of course, means that you ultimately end up paying more, which isn't a great option.